What Trump Has Done With Social Security So Far

 The SSA to close offices

 In collaboration with DOGE, President Trump has directed the General Services Administration (GSA) to terminate leases on approximately 7,500 federal offices, including those of the Social Security Administration (SSA).
-Most offices are currently underutilized or closed.
+Most of these offices are currently underutilized or closed.
 However, as the Social Security Administration is already at its lowest staffing level in 25 years, the closures are raising questions about the accessibility of services for beneficiaries.

 Read: 47 Local Social Security Offices to Close After DOGE Cuts